How to Calculate Customer Lifetime Value (CLTV)

 This is a point in time calculation.
 Meaning, next month your numbers will be different based on the performance of your business.
 That’s where cohort analysis comes into play.
 This month, your CLTV could be $20K and your CLTV/CAC ratio is 1.5, and next month it could better or worse.
 Let’s hope for better.

-There are many SaaS metrics out there, but CLTV and CAC are metrics that I would be measuring to understand the unit economics and the health of your SaaS business.
-Remember, you don’t want to spend more on acquiring a customer than the total return on that customer.
-Please post your comments and feedback below.
+Are you calculating LTV?
+There are many SaaS metrics out there, but CLTV and CAC are metrics that I would measure to understand the unit economics and the health of your SaaS business.

 Download Below